 We are primarily focused on developing and commercializing MAT9001 through approval by the FDA, with an initial indication for the treatment of severe hypertriglyceridemia.
-Severe hypertriglyceridemia refers to a condition in which patients have high blood levels of triglycerides (TG \geq 500 mg/dl) and is recognized as an independent risk factor for pancreatitis and cardiovascular disease.
+Severe hypertriglyceridemia refers to a condition in which patients have high blood levels of triglycerides (TG ≥500 mg/dl) and is recognized as an independent risk factor for pancreatitis and cardiovascular disease.
 Based on information provided by the National Heart, Lung and Blood Institute and National Cholesterol Education Program, or NCEP, ATP III Guidelines (collectively, the "NCEP Guidelines"), we estimate that more than four million people in the United States have severe hypertriglyceridemia.
-If we receive FDA approval for severe hypertriglyceridemia, we may seek approval for use of MAT9001 in additional indications, including the treatment of patients with mixed dyslipidemia refers to a condition in which patients have a combination of both elevated triglycerides (\geq 200mg/dl), and elevated cholesterol levels.
+If we receive FDA approval for severe hypertriglyceridemia, we may seek approval for use of MAT9001 in additional indications, including the treatment of patients with mixed dyslipidemia who may already be undergoing treatment with a statin, a commonly used class of cholesterol lowering medication.
+Mixed dyslipidemia refers to a condition in which patients have a combination of both elevated triglycerides (≥200mg/dl), and elevated cholesterol levels.
 Based on the NCEP Guidelines, we estimate that approximately 30 to 35 million Americans have mixed dyslipidemia.

 We are a development stage company and have not generated any revenues.
 We have never been profitable.
-Our net loss was approximately \$4.6 million and \$0.5 million for the six months ended June 30, 2014 and 2013, respectively.
+Our net loss was approximately \$7.2 million and \$1.9 million for the nine months ended September 30, 2014 and 2013, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our expenses to increase significantly in connection with our ongoing activities to develop, seek regulatory approval and commercialization of MAT9001.
-Furthermore, we expect to incur additional costs associated with operating as a public company.
+Furthermore, we expect to incur additional costs associated with operating as a public company, including compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
 Accordingly, we will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would impact our going concern and would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenues to achieve profitability, and we may never do so.